amplience/dc-demostore-core/README.md

 # Getting Started

 ## Dependency versions
-This demo appliction was developed and tested with:
+This demo application was developed and tested with:

 - Node version `18.x`
 - NPM version `9.x`